 do I need?

-To avoid having to go back several times to the Burger office, come prepared with everything they ask.
+To avoid having to go back and forth to the city hall several times, come prepared with everything that you are required to bring.
 Here is a checklist of what you need:

 ❐ Proof of identity (passport, ID, visa if you need one) Note: check if they are still valid!